Solo Travel in San Marino

 I definitely recommend staying within the old town and Hotel La Grotta is perfectly situated to wander through the Medieval streets.
 This warm, cosy hotel is just gorgeous.
 Decorated in a modern contemporary style, the rooms come with heating and a balcony with views of San Marino below.
 The beds are super comfortable and there is also a flat-screen TV and a mini-bar.
 There is no problem being here solo either as the owner makes sure that you are really looked after.

 They offer a lovely breakfast buffet within the hotel’s cave walls, and have a coffee machine within the lobby to help yourself to.
 For lunch and dinner the restaurant next door serves great food as well as amazing ginseng coffee.
 Choose from a classic room or a superior room with a terrace and views over the historic centre.

 - Prices start from €63 per room per night

 - Check availability and prices for Hotel La Grotta

 You won’t find San Marino included on overland tours with G Adventures or Intrepid but there are guided tours you can do to learn more about the world’s oldest Republic.
 Find out more

 If you are an active GatG and a keen cyclist San Marino Cycling Experience offers cycling tours from 27km up to over 100 kms.

 The old town of San Marino is walkable.
 It can be steep in places so make sure that you have walking shoes.
 Hiring a car isn’t really necessary here.

-There is a panoramic cable car that connects Borgo Maggiore and its parking with the old town.
-It only takes a few minutes and offers views of the Adriatic coast, reaching a height of approximately 200 metres.
+San Marino has its own panoramic cable car that connects Borgo Maggiore with the old town.
+It only takes a few minutes and offers breathtaking views of the Adriatic coast, reaching a height of approximately 200 metres.